Euphemia Haynes: Legacy

-Haynes died of a heart attack on July 25, 1980 in her hometown, Washington, D.C.
+Haynes died of a heart attack on July 25, 1980, in her hometown, Washington, D.C.
 She had set up a trust fund to support a professorial chair and student loan fund in the School of Education, giving $700,000 to Catholic University.
 Her family papers are housed in the Catholic University archives.

 In 2004, the E.L.
 Haynes Public Charter School in Washington, DC was named in her honor.
 The Catholic University of America established the Euphemia Lofton Haynes Award to recognize outstanding junior mathematics majors who have demonstrated excellence and promise in their study of mathematics.
+Her efforts laid the groundwork for more equitable educational practices in the district, ensuring that all students, regardless of race, had the opportunity to pursue academic excellence.

+In 2024, Smith College renamed the residential house formerly known as Wilder House to Haynes House to honor its alum.